subeash/CPD_exp_7_Membrane_separation/experiment/procedure.md

 #### Setup:

--Set up the membrane module according to the manufacturer's instructions.
+-Set up the membrane module according to the manufacturer's instructions. <br>
--Connect the feed solution container to the inlet of the membrane module.
+-Connect the feed solution container to the inlet of the membrane module.<br>
--Connect the permeate collection container to the outlet of the membrane module.
+-Connect the permeate collection container to the outlet of the membrane module.<br>
--Ensure all connections are secure and leak-free.
+-Ensure all connections are secure and leak-free.<br>
--Make sure the pump or pressure source is properly connected and ready for operation.
+-Make sure the pump or pressure source is properly connected and ready for operation.<br>
 ### Preparing the Membrane:
 -If the membrane is new, it may require pre-treatment or conditioning.
-Follow the manufacturer's instructions for membrane preparation, if applicable.
+Follow the manufacturer's instructions for membrane preparation, if applicable.<br>
--Flush the membrane module with clean water or an appropriate cleaning solution to remove any contaminants or air bubbles.
+-Flush the membrane module with clean water or an appropriate cleaning solution to remove any contaminants or air bubbles.<br>

 ### Membrane Separation Experiment:
--Start the pump or apply pressure to the system to initiate the flow of feed solution through the membrane module.
+-Start the pump or apply pressure to the system to initiate the flow of feed solution through the membrane module.<br>
--Measure and record the initial operating conditions, such as pressure, flow rate, and temperature.
+-Measure and record the initial operating conditions, such as pressure, flow rate, and temperature.<br>
--Allow the system to stabilize for a predetermined time to achieve a steady-state condition.
+-Allow the system to stabilize for a predetermined time to achieve a steady-state condition.<br>
--Collect permeate samples at regular intervals (e.g., every 15 minutes) or as per the experimental design.
+-Collect permeate samples at regular intervals (e.g., every 15 minutes) or as per the experimental design.<br>
--Measure and record the permeate properties of interest, such as concentration, purity, or volume.
+-Measure and record the permeate properties of interest, such as concentration, purity, or volume.<br>
--Monitor and record the operating conditions throughout the experiment.
+-Monitor and record the operating conditions throughout the experiment.<br>
 ### Experimental Variables:
--If you are investigating the effect of different variables, such as pressure, temperature, or feed concentration, make appropriate adjustments to these variables in a systematic manner.
+-If you are investigating the effect of different variables, such as pressure, temperature, or feed concentration, make appropriate adjustments to these variables in a systematic manner.<br>
--Maintain other operating parameters constant to isolate the effects of the variable under study.
+-Maintain other operating parameters constant to isolate the effects of the variable under study.<br>
 ### Post-Experiment:
--Analyze the collected data, including the permeate samples and operating conditions.
+-Analyze the collected data, including the permeate samples and operating conditions.<br>
--Calculate separation performance parameters, such as flux, selectivity, or rejection rate, depending on your specific experiment.
+-Calculate separation performance parameters, such as flux, selectivity, or rejection rate, depending on your specific experiment.<br>
--Draw conclusions based on the results and compare them with your expectations or previous research..
+-Draw conclusions based on the results and compare them with your expectations or previous research..<br>
 ### Clean-up:
--Turn off the pump or pressure source and disconnect the equipment.
+-Turn off the pump or pressure source and disconnect the equipment.<br>
--Clean the membrane module and other equipment thoroughly according to the manufacturer's instructions.
+-Clean the membrane module and other equipment thoroughly according to the manufacturer's instructions.<br>
--Dispose of any waste materials, such as contaminated feed solutions, properly and in accordance with your institution's guidelines.
+-Dispose of any waste materials, such as contaminated feed solutions, properly and in accordance with your institution's guidelines.<br>